-Egypt, the most successful team in Cup of Nations history, has fallen victim to the political upheaval there,” and did not even make the tournament.
-(Incidentally, their premier league is restarting this weekend.)
+Egypt, the most successful team in African Cup of Nations history, has fallen victim to the political upheaval there,” and did not even make the tournament.
+Incidentally, their premier league is starting back up this weekend.
 Tunisia failed to qualify in a tough group that included Cote d’Ivoire, Togo and Algeria.
 Wilson described Algeria’s fate as “staggering unlucky,” for outplaying both Tunisia and Togo, yet losing to both.
-As for Morocco, Wilson described their form as “self-destructive as ever” despite that the fact that they never lost a match at Afcon 2013.
-Is Wilson right about a decline in north African football?
-Let’s take my team, Morocco.
+As for Morocco, Wilson described their form as “self-destructive as ever” despite that the fact that they never lost a match at the 2013 edition of the tournament.

 In their first two matches against Angola and Cape Verde, the Atlas Lions played a mediocre game.
-During the Cape Verde match, it was especially frustrating to watch the Moroccan team.
+During the match against Cape Verde it was frustrating to watch the Moroccan team.
 Each time they managed to cross the half way line into Cape Verde’s territory, the players appeared confused.
 They did not know what to do, and passed the ball amongst each other until they lost possession.

 The best spin on Morocco’s performance in the tournament is that we may have gotten the boot, but at least we got to see the team’s potential.
 The question now is whether the Moroccan squad can maintain and build upon this momentum, to qualify for the 2014 World Cup in Brazil.
 Also the team played better than it did during last year’s tournament.
-At the Afcon 2012 tournament, Morocco lost its first two matches (1-2 against Tunisia and 2-3 against Gabon) and won the third game against Niger (1-0).They failed to advance to the quarterfinals.
+At Afcon 2012 tournament, Morocco lost its first two matches (1-2 against Tunisia and 2-3 against Gabon) and won the third game against Niger (1-0).They failed to advance to the quarterfinals.
 During Afcon 2013, however, Morocco did not lose any of its matches, it drew three times (0-0, 1-1, and 2-2), and nearly qualified for the second round.

-The final match did not include Morocco’s pre-tournament star, midfielder Younes Belhanda (Montpelier, France), who was suspended after receiving two yellow cards in the Cape Verde match.
+Morocco’s final group match did not include Morocco’s pre-tournament star, midfielder Younes Belhanda (Montpelier, France), who was suspended after receiving two yellow cards in the Cape Verde match.
 My sense is that if both Belhanda and Barrada played in the last match on Sunday, it is possible that we might have witnessed a Moroccan victory over South Africa.

 The team’s performance leaves us with a newfound confidence, and a hunger to see more of what the team can achieve.
 Taoussi, who became the team’s coach in September 2012, has received the blessing from the Royal Moroccan Football Federation to continue coaching the team.
 Now it all depends on whether he can steer the squad through the world cup qualifiers against Tanzania, Gambia, and Ivory Coast.